Opened 10 years ago

 A trap dump would be the next step.
 Is that possible?

-comment:6 Changed 10 years ago by BlondeGuy
+comment:6 by BlondeGuy, 10 years ago

 I corrupted the installation, and had to begin again.
 This install easily duplicates the problems I saw before.
 To be clearer, when the machine is connected to my KVM, then the act of switching away from the computer, then back, causes the network to stop working.
 Both TCP/IP and NetBIOS seem to stop working when this happens.
 I'll know more about NetBIOS when a second computer arrives.